JVOsteen/JVOsteen.github.io/index.md

 * I can name every country on a blank map.
 * I'm also very good with flags and can probably match most countries with their flag.
-* I'm 100% Mexican and I've spent tons of time and spent many summers in Mexico.
+* I've got tons of family in Mexico and have spent many summers in the beautiful country.
 * I participated in congressional debate in high school.
-It was pretty cool being called "Senator" whenever I competed.
-* Speaking of senators, I was actually elected Senator in the fourth grade (my elementary school was a MicroSociety school).
-Thought I should probably exclude that from my resume though...
 * My favorite movie is Interstellar by my favorite director Christopher Nolan.
 * As a Seattleite, I can proudly say I am a coffee addict.